flolilo/pyranoid_copy/README.rst

 Please add as much information as possible - e.g. the used OS, Python version, pmc version, where the error occured, what the error is, ...

-For all versions < 0.99.x, please see the `TODO.rst file <./TODO.rst>`_ - it may be that your issue is already seen as a milestone.
+For all versions < 0.99.x, please see `TODO.rst`_ - it may be that your issue is already seen as a milestone.

 **Any help would be appreciated!**